BaseMax/RecipeSharingGraphQL/README.md

 **Popular Recipes Query:**

-This query returns a list of popular recipes based on the number of likes and views.
+This query returns a list of popular recipes based on the number of likes.

 ```graphql
 type Query {